yssolk9102/kwk-virtual-curriculum-4/web-app/projects/countdown-timer/index.md

 - Decide on the event or big day you will count down to
 - Draw out your wireframe/vision for the way your Countdown Timer will look
 - Like we did with the Twitter card, label each section with the HTML element that will be used
 - Find your inspiration!
-Store links to images or any text you want to use in a GoogleDoc or as comments in a CodePen.
+Store links to images or any text you want to use in a GoogleDoc or as comments in a Repl.
 Also, decide on your color palette.
 [Color Supply](https://colorsupplyyy.com/app) is a great resource for this! <a target="blank" href="https://www.flaticon.com/">FlatIcon</a> is a great, free resource for icons.
 Make sure you give credit to the artists, if necessary
 - Make sure your wireframe and assets are approved by your instructor before moving on

-**Notice** that you haven't written any code in CodePen yet.
+**Notice** that you haven't written any code in Repl yet.
 The planning process is extremely important and professional developers spend a lot of time in this phase.
 <br>

 ## Iteration 2 - Research and Pseudo-Code